Avoid Balance Transfer Credit Card Traps That Can Increase Your Total Debt, Not Reduce It

-- Forgetting about Transfer Fees
+- Balance Transfer Fees Add Up Quickly

 - Using the Card Accrues a Lot of Interest Charges

 - Making a Late Payment Can Cancel Your Promotional Rate

 - Not Changing Your Spending Habits Will Put You Back in the Same Place

-Although the rules vary according to the card issuer, chances are that even one late payment will result in the cancellation of your zero percent interest rate.
+Although the rules vary according to the card issuer, chances are that even one late payment will result in the cancellation of your promotional interest rate.
 If that happens, you'll have to pay the card's normal interest rate, which will defeat the purpose of transferring your balance in the first place.
 In addition, if you haven't paid off the balance before the end of the promotional period, you'll have to pay the rest of it at the card's normal rate.

 Before you finish paying your balance, put together a spending plan and a budget to help yourself stay on track for all future expenses.
 You don't want to pay off one balance only to have to transfer another.